-In today’s fast-changing economy, knowing how to set financial goals and achieve them is more than just a useful skill it’s a foundational step toward financial stability, independence, and long-term success.
+In today’s fast-changing economy, knowing how to set financial goals and achieve them is more than just a useful skill; it’s a foundational step toward financial stability, independence, and long-term success.

 Yet, for beginners, the process can feel overwhelming: Where do you start?
 What goals make sense for your lifestyle?
 How do you track progress?
-This guide is designed to simplify the journey.
-We’ll walk you through the basics of setting personal, couple, and business financial goals, share real-world examples, and provide tools you can use immediately.

 1. What are financial goals?